Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README.md

 ### Graphics
 This is covered by *The Guide* but:

-iGPU connected (use an iMac18,1 SMBIOS)
+Connected iGPU (use an iMac18,1 SMBIOS)
 ```
 <key>PciRoot(0x0)/Pci(0x2,0x0)</key>
 <dict>